lennygir/polito-se2-23-02-thesis/README.md

   - Checks and validate the content of a proposal to ensure it meets specific condition to ensure correct behaviour.

 - `setStateToApplication(req, res, state)`
-  - Updates the state of a application and performs additional actions based on the provided state, such as notifying the decision and updating related proposal and pending applications.
+  - Updates the state of an application and performs additional actions based on the provided state, such as notifying the decision and updating related proposal and pending applications.

 ## Users